Bovet 1822 Virtuoso XI

 Naked beauty

-There is an art to producing a skeleton watch.
+There is an art to producing a skeleton watch, and the new Bovet 1822 Virtuoso XI is a pure expression of that art.
 The trick is to remove sufficient material to enhance the aesthetics and completely show the inner workings, while still keeping the movement robust enough to function.
 Take away too much metal from the bridges, for example, and they could deform and damage the performance of the movement.

 The first step, once the components are produced, is to finish them all by hand.
 They are bevelled and angled in preparation for the next step, the engraving.
 The art is in the expertise of the artisans, who know just how much material they should remove to achieve the perfect symmetry and shape.
 Equally, remove too much from the plate and the piece has to be discarded and the process starts over.